Derek0205/GeoDP/README.md

 # GeoDP

-Hi, This is the code for GeoDP
+Hi, this is the code for GeoDP.
+In specific, this folder contains codes of our experiments and datasets.